-This means that by using Instarem for online money transfers to China from Singapore, you are likely to save on transfer fees and benefit from fast speeds – so your recipient will get more money and have it delivered in less time.
+This means that by using Wise for online money transfers to China from Singapore, you are likely to save on transfer fees and benefit from fast speeds – so your recipient will get more money and have it delivered in less time.

 Money transfers to China can prove expensive if customers choose the wrong providers.
 In order to avoid high fees, you should consider the cheapest way to send from Singapore to China.
-Instarem has been determined by our comparison engine to be currently offering you the cheapest rates possible.
+Wise has been determined by our comparison engine to be currently offering you the cheapest rates possible.

 Get the Best Rate and Sign Up for Rate Alerts Singapore to China

 When sending money from Singapore to China, speed is one of the biggest factors you need to consider in terms of the service offered by different money transfer providers.
-Currently, Instarem is the fastest way to send SGD – CNY.
+Currently, Wise is the fastest way to send SGD – CNY.

 Most money transfer providers allow you to deposit and send money using various payment methods, but not all providers offer every option.
 Typically you’ll find the most common methods are bank transfers and card payments, but many providers also accept cash and some will even deliver funds straight to your recipient’s door.

-To avoid high fees you can opt to use an online money transfer provider such as to pay for your transfer to China.
+To avoid high fees you can opt to use an online money transfer provider such as Wise to pay for your transfer to China.

 Bank and wire transfers are the most common ways of sending money China as they are secure, reliable, and convenient.
 However, they often come with the slowest delivery times in case speed is an important factor for you.
-You can use Instarem to send money using a bank or wire transfer at a great rate as long as you’re happy for your transfer to take 1-2 days.
+You can use Wise to send money using a bank or wire transfer at a great rate as long as you’re happy for your transfer to take 1-2 days.

 When sending money to China from Singapore using bank account transfer you are paying for the outgoing fees, flat fees, currency exchange rate markup, and sometimes an additional incoming transfer fee.